Download This Bill in Microsoft Word format

 (i) retired member of the South Carolina Retirement System; or

 (D) An educator who works under the retired certificate must work under the agreement and rate of pay established for this purpose by the hiring district.
 Section 59-25-150 shall apply to any retired educator certificate.

-(E) Nothing in this section exempts an educator from taking part in professional development that is required by the local school district.
+(E) Nothing in this section exempts an educator from taking part in professional development that is required by a local school district.

 (F) The State Board of Education shall develop regulations for, and the department shall establish guidelines and procedures for, the implementation of this section."

 SECTION 2.
 This act takes effect upon approval by the Governor.